 A country was needed which was ready for political change in the wake of economic and energy crises, in a world with impending environmental collapse.
 A nation with existing health and social security safety nets, where progressive politics could follow the socialist model set by the Scandinavian and Northern European nations.
 A counterfactual scenario was created, of a post referendum Scotland in 1979, where a Yes result leads to independence.
 This was the basis for the project “A New Scottish Enlightenment”.

 Three key elements outline the start of the New Independent Scotland.
-These are Acts of Parliament to enable the citizens:
+These Acts of Parliament were implemented to enable the citizens on individual, community and finally global levels:

 Public Energy Act 1985